secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ## Introduction
 This box is an introductory or beginner-level quickstart based on the [counter template contract](https://github.com/secretuniversity/secret-template-cw1).

-_Secret Counter_ is a secret contract that illustrates how to handle basic query and state changes (e.g. transactions) on the Secret Network.
+_Secret Counter_ is a contract that illustrates how to handle basic query and state changes (e.g. transactions) on the Secret Network.

 > You can think of a secret contract as smart, but in addition provides programmable privacy--meaning you decide what input, output and state data is public or private, depending on your use case or scenario.

 You'll notice that when launching this _Secret Couner Box_ on Gitpod, a workspace is opened that immediately takes care of a few things for you; including:
 * setting up an online development environment for you to start coding
-* starting a `LocalSecret` blockchain instance,
+* starting a `LocalSecret` blockchain instance
 * creating and deploying your smart contract to `LocalSecret`
 * and finally, starting the the VueJS web application: _Simple Secret Counter_.